 Andrew Hannaford

-Building detection infrastructure that actually scales — version-controlled rules, automated tests, peer review, CI/CD pipelines, and the adversarial thinking that makes alerts catch real attackers, not just pass audits.
+Building detection infrastructure that actually scales — and securing the AI layer on top of it.
+Version-controlled rules, automated SOC workflows, agentic security controls, and the adversarial thinking that makes alerts catch real attackers, not just pass audits.

 Numbers that matter